1958 8¢ Simón Bolívar

 Issue Date: July 24, 1958

 City: Washington, D.C.

 Printing Method: Giori Press

 Color: Carmine, ultramarine, and ocher

 This stamp commemorates Simón Bolívar, who was nicknamed the “George Washington of South America.
 Bolívar was the second subject featured in the “Champions of Liberty Series.”
 He is pictured on U.S. #1111, produced by Giori press in carmine, ultramarine, and ocher with 11-gauge perforation.
 Bolívar is also pictured on U.S. #1110, produced by rotary press with a 10 ½ x 11-gauge perforation.

-In 1826, believing his goal was near, Bolívar called the Congress of Panama to meet in the first hemispheric conference.
+By 1825, Bolívar believed that his goal of a united South America was near.
+The following year, he called the Congress of Panama to meet in the first hemispheric conference.
 Many leaders did not agree with his dictatorial policies, and a number of separatist movements began.
 A civil war quickly erupted.
-Following a failed assassination attempt, Bolívar resigned in 1828, and died two years later.
+Following a failed assassination attempt, Bolívar resigned in May 1830.

 Later that year, Bolívar planned to sail to Europe, but died on December 17, 1830, possibly from tuberculosis.
 Today Bolívar is a hero in many areas of South America.
 The currencies of Bolivia and Venezuela are named after him.
 Many cities also have a main square known as a Plaza Bolívar.
 His statues stand in cities throughout South America and around the world.
 He’s also been called the “George Washington of South America.”